brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 7/1 Corinthians 7 1 bht.md

 3. "Paul is not here opposing marriage.
 He is only arguing that celibacy may be good in certain limitations."

 ### John Gill:
-1. "It is good for a man not to touch a woman; which is to be understood, not of merely touching a woman, which can neither be criminal, nor in all cases inexpedient, or be attended with any ill, or dangerous consequences; but of the act of carnal copulation with a woman."
+1. "It is good for a man not to touch a woman."
-2. "The apostle's meaning is not that it is unlawful to marry, or that it is sinful to lie with a woman in lawful wedlock; but that it is much better, and more expedient on several accounts, to abstain from the use of women, when persons have the gift of continency."
+2. "The apostle's meaning is not that it is unlawful to marry, or that it is sinful to lie with a woman in lawful wedlock."
-3. "The things they wrote to him about, here referred to, may be collected from the contents of this chapter, and some others following; as whether a Christian man ought not to abstain from the use of women; whether a believer ought to live with an unbelieving yoke fellow; whether such as had been circumcised should not make use of some methods to draw on the foreskin of their flesh; whether apprentices, who were called by the grace of God, ought to serve out their time with their masters; and concerning celibacy or virginity, the eating of things offered to idols, and the maintenance of ministers."
+3. "But that it is much better, and more expedient on several accounts, to abstain from the use of women, when persons have the gift of continency."

 ### John Wesley:
 1. "It is good for a man — Who is master of himself."